 Empathy

-There is a style of leadership that runs on orders, instructions, and commands, but we’ve got one a little better that also runs on respect, understanding, and, more importantly, kindness.
-Forbes reports empathy is the most important leadership skill of them all, and yet 52% of employees believe their leaders aren’t doing a good job at being empathetic.
+There is a style of leadership that runs on orders, instructions, and commands, but a better style runs on respect, understanding, and kindness.
+Forbes reports that empathy is the most important leadership skill of them all, yet 52% of employees say their leaders aren’t doing a good job of demonstrating it.

-Being empathetic doesn’t take going out of your way or losing your assertiveness.
-Empathy only takes compassion, which also applies to leadership skills.
+Empathy doesn’t take going out of your way or losing assertiveness.
+It simply means leading with compassion, which also applies to leadership skills.

 Feedback

 Feedback is a two-way street.
-A good leader with high emotional intelligence accepts criticism just as graciously as they provide it.
+Leaders with strong emotional intelligence accept criticism just as graciously as they give it.
 They understand that productive criticism is important, and they encourage it.
 An open-door policy encourages all your team members to have an honest conversation on what’s working and what’s not.
 It is a way to lead with more transparency and acceptance.
 Remember, good leaders are always active listeners.

 Trust your inner voice

-Intuition is not just for personal matters, it’s a great skill all around!
+Intuition is not just for personal matters, it’s a powerful workplace skill too!

-Want to know how?
+Want to dig deeper?
 Tune into this chat on key tips to foster emotional intelligence for leadership skills.

 Teamwork

-To make a team work, you have to work at it with each team member, and that’s not an easy job!
-Every employee is truly unique with their own talents, thoughts, and, of course, communication styles.
-(It’s a thing – read all about communication styles right here.)
+To make a team work, you have to work with each team member, and that’s not easy.
+Every employee brings different talents, communication styles, and motivations.
+(It’s a thing; read all about communication styles right here.)

 How do you manage YOURSELF?